And the winners are…

 - ‘On Watch’ by Hilary Dean, Scarborough, ON

-The three winning entries, along with Ayelet Tsabari’s judge’s essay, will be published in our upcoming Winter 2016/2017 issue, EVENT 45/3.
+The three winning entries, along with Ayelet Tsabari’s judge’s essay, appeared in EVENT 45/3.

 Congratulations to all the other short-listed entrants: